rastaehli/linuxConfig/README.md

 ii.
 The complete URL to your hosted web application:
     http://ec2-52-38-84-59.us-west-2.compute.amazonaws.com/api/all
+Suggestion:
+For your future projects consider configuring DNS software.
+In order to get a hostname/domainname in your machine you can sign up in any free service as www.no-ip.com, and register the IP with the desired hostname and any of the free domain names available.

 iii.
 A summary of software you installed and configuration changes made.
 	sudo apt-get install apache2

+Suggestion: For monitoring Apache status, you can use the Apache module mod_status.

 	sudo apt-get install libapache2-mod-wsgi
 	sudo apt-get install postgresql
 	sudo apt-get install python-psycopg2